jbtrystram/telegraph-pi/README.md

 |                            |         5 : Red Led : what you just send (ti or ta)
 |                            |         6 : push button : send a Ta
 -----------------------------

+SIDES NOTES :
+For web socket to works, you need to add these to python : sudo pip install websocket-client tornado